ddean4040/Networks-for-WordPress/readme.txt

 == Changelog ==

+= 1.0.3 =

+* Changed: processing to ensure that new Network paths are always valid
+* Changed: documentation on new Networks
+* Fixed: short_open_tag off compatibility

 = 1.0.2 =
 * Fixed: a bug that showed the Networks panel in the Site Admin backend on 3.1
 * Fixed: a typo that left network-dependent blog options behind when moving blogs - thanks, edmeister